rahul-rajendran3/wealth-wise/README.md

 # WealthWise

-WealthWise is a free Wiki with important information relating to personal finance.
+WealthWise is a Wiki with important information relating to personal finance.

 It was designed with the goal of being simple to navigate and pleasing on the eyes, maximizing its appeal to students.

-Built with HTML, TailwindCSS, and Flask.
+Built with HTML, Tailwind CSS, Python, and Flask.

 TAMUhack 2023

+## 📋 Features
+- ✅ Minimal style
+- ✅ Animated UI
+- ✅ Tailwind styling (Flowbite)
+- ✅ Jinja templating